Lido Beaches and Recreation

 Museums, monuments, and architecture

-Closer to the center of the Lido, the Click here for an archived New York Times story about the ancient cemetery, and e-mail [email protected] to inquire about guided tours.
-(Tour hours vary, and the cemetery is closed on Saturdays, Jewish holidays, December 25th, January 1st, and May 1st.)is of historical interest.
+Closer to the center of the Lido, the Ancient Jewish Cemetery is of historical interest.
+E-mail [email protected] to inquire about guided tours.
+(Tour hours vary, and the cemetery is closed on Saturdays, Jewish holidays, December 25th, January 1st, and May 1st.)